-Critical retrospect.
-The canon had said that interest was a defrauding of the borrower; for (1) money is barren, and (2) PAG there is no separate use of it.
-The new doctrine said (1) money is not barren when the owner, employing it himself, can make a profit by it, and (2) there is a use of capital separable from capital itself In short, it explained Loan interest from Natural interest, but 57 did not go on to ask the meaning of Natural interest.
-All the same it was no small gain that the question was now formally put, Why can a man, employing his own capital, 58-59 make a profit?
-60 an income sui generis 60 CHAPTER III TURGOT'S FRUCTIFICATION THEORY The reason why Contract interest was first studied Scientific research now replaced the outside motive.
-The 61 Economists: Quesnay, De la Rivière 62 wise all forms of industry would be abandoned for agriculture This, however, is arguing in a circle.
+PAGE Critical retrospect.
+The canon had said that interest was a defrauding of the borrower; for (1) money is barren, and (2) there is no separate use of it.
+The new doctrine said (1) money is not barren when the owner, employing it himself, can make a profit by it, and (2) there is a use of capital separable from capital itself 57 did not go on to ask the meaning of Natural interest All the same it was no small gain that the question was now formally put, Why can a man, employing his own capital, 58-59 $ \begin{array}{cccccccccccccccccccccccccccccccccccc$ 60 an income sui generis 60 CHAPTER III TURGOT'S FRUCTIFICATION THEORY The reason why Contract interest was first studied Scientific research now replaced the outside motive.
+The 61 Economists: Quesnay, De la Rivière Turgot's argument-the possession of land guarantees rent.
+But land may be priced in capital, and so every capital becomes the equivalent in value of a piece of land.
+Capital must therefore bear as much profit as land bears rent; otherwise all forces of industry will be a land bear and the second of the control of the second of t 62 wise all forms of industry would be abandoned for agriculture This, however, is arguing in a circle.
 Land is priced by discounting its future uses; calculating so many years' purchase at the customary rate of interest.
 Rent and interest then are 63-64 forms of the one phenomenon which we are investigating .
-65-69 CHAPTER IV ADAM SMITH AND THE DEVELOPMENT OF THE PROBLEM Adam Smith has no distinctive theory of interest 70 His principal suggestion-its necessity as an inducement to the productive employment of capital 71 His contradictory accounts of its origin (1) in an increased value of 11 products over the labour value, (2) in a curtailment of wage While Adam Smith is thus neutral, these suggestions formed 72, 73 the germs of later theories 74
+65-69 CHAPTER IV ADAM SMITH AND THE DEVELOPMENT OF THE PROBLEM Adam Smith has no distinctive theory of interest.
+His principal suggestion-its necessity as an inducement to the 70 productive employment of capital .
+His contradictory accounts of its origin (1) in an increased value of 71 products over the labour value, (2) in a curtailment of wage 72, 73 While Adam Smith is thus neutral, these suggestions formed 74